 Bear Watching

-Knight Inlet is one of the premier grizzly bear viewing spots in the world, and only a boat ride away from Telegraph Cove!
+Knight Inlet is one of the world's premier grizzly bear viewing spots, and only a boat ride away from Telegraph Cove.

-• Tide Rip Grizzly Adventures has been providing successful day-long grizzly bear watching tours for over 16 years.
-They know the area so well, they have a 95% sighting rate.
-The company is so confident you will see a grizzly, they provide a “rain check” guarantee.
+- Tide Rip Grizzly Adventures has provided successful day-long bear-watching tours for over 16 years.
+They know the area well, and they have a 95% sighting rate.
+The company is so confident you will see a grizzly that they provide a “rain check” guarantee.

 Fishing

-The protection of the many islands and bays that dot the area surrounding Telegraph Cove not only provide calmer seas but amazing fishing opportunities too.
+The protection of the many islands and bays that dot the area surrounding Telegraph Cove provides calmer seas and amazing fishing opportunities.
 There are plenty of true tales of chartered fishing guests catching Chinook Salmon that are over 40 pounds, Lingcod over 70 pounds, and Halibut up to 234 pounds!

-And remember, while out fishing you not only get a chance to catch the BIG ONE, you also have a great opportunity to see other sea life, including whales, porpoises, sea lions, and sea otters.
+And remember, while out fishing, you not only get a chance to catch the BIG ONE, but you also have a great opportunity to see other sea life, including whales, porpoises, sea lions, and sea otters.
 It's truly a win-win!

 Hiking